dpoerschke/abuseipdb-blocklist-creator-4-nginx/README.md

 Then you can create an API key there at www.abuseipdb.com/account/api.
 This is a text that looks something like this:
 > 69a5c964d91234523ee9153b16bc34d56f43212345d67323a0a6cd22abcde2dec4d755140d3ff7b1

-(This is only an example, the key is not valid).
+(this is only an example, the key is not valid).

 Copy the API key to the clipboard and change to the subdirectory apikey.
 Create a file there with the extension .key, for example:
 > myApi.key

-Paste the API key from the clipboard into the meinapi.key file and save the file.
+Paste the API key from the clipboard into the myApi.key file and save the file.
 The abuseipdb-blocklist-creator will automatically read the file with the extension .key in the apikey directory at startup.

 # Start abuseipdb-blocklist-creator-4-nginx
 > node index.js

 abuseipdb-blocklist-creator is executed once.
 If you want to update the blocklist regularly, you have to run this command regularly e.g. via cron task.
-Alternatively you can use the Process Manager PM2.
+Alternatively you can use the Process Manager PM2 to do so.

 # Notes about abuseipdb
 The IP blocklist of abuseipdb.com includes 10,000 IP addresses for a **free** account.
 This limit is set by the API.
 A blocklist with 10.000 IP entries is about 200kb in size.
 If a free account is used, the blocklist can be accessed a maximum of 5x per day.